Stuk/jszip/documentation/upgrade_guide.md

   named "binarystring".
 * The `load()` method and the constructor with data (`new JSZip(data)`) have been replaced by `loadAsync()`.
+* When adding a file, the option `createFolders` now defaults to `true`.
+If you don't want to create sub folders, set it to false.

 ```js
 // 2.x